aaronbloomfield/ccc/hws/ethprivate/index.md

 There are two things to check to ensure that this worked correctly:

 - It should say "Successfully wrote genesis state"
-- The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Collab landing page; it will have an ellipsis (the "..") in the middle of it
+- The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Canvas landing page; it will have an ellipsis (the "..") in the middle of it

 **Step 4:** Copy the `static-nodes.json` file into the newly created `geth/` sub-directory.
 The `geth/` sub-directory will have been created by the previous step.
 This file lists a static node so you can connect to our blockchain -- one of the departmental servers will be used for this purpose.
-That file is also on the Collab landing page.
+That file is also on the Canvas landing page.
 Make sure it goes into the `geth/` sub-directory!

 **Step 5:** Start geth.
-Run the following command, changing three things: (1) the userid to your own, (2) the data directory to what you used above, and (3) the networkid value to the `chainId` to the value on the Collab landing page.
+Run the following command, changing three things: (1) the userid to your own, (2) the data directory to what you used above, and (3) the networkid value to the `chainId` to the value on the Canvas landing page.

 ```
 geth --identity "mst3k" --datadir /path/to/ethprivate --networkid 12345678 --maxpeers 1 --nodiscover --syncmode full --gcmode "archive"